Handling Buttons and Links

 self.draw()

-Note that we need to subtract out the the chrome size when clicking on tab contents.
+Note that we need to subtract out the chrome size when clicking on tab contents.
 As for clicks on the browser chrome, inside Chrome we need to figure out what the user clicked on.
 To make that easier, let’s add a quick method to test whether a point is contained in a Rect:

 class Rect: